arben777/simple-babyagiui-TimF/README.md

 # Baby-AGI Investor Showcase

 Welcome to the Baby-AGI Investor Showcase!
-This application is designed to demonstrate the capabilities of our Baby-AGI system to potential investors.
+This application is designed to demonstrate the capabilities of a Baby-AGI system to potential investors.
 It provides an interactive interface where investors can input objectives and observe the AI in action, handling tasks, and completing objectives.

 ## Features: